repoze/repoze.who/README.txt

     You may register a plugin as willing to act as a "metadata provider" (aka mdprovider).
-Metadata provider plugins are responsible for computing and returning information related to a user id.
-This information is passed on to the backend application within an authenticated identity.
+Metadata provider plugins are responsible for adding arbitrary information to the identity dictionary for consumption by downstream applications.

   Challenger Plugins